LuanFaria/Funcionalidades-Praticas-Rasterio/README.md

 Script com a finalidade de estudar a biblioteca Rasterio.
+Portanto todas as informações estão autoexplicativas no decorrer do código.